theonjs/theon/README.md

 #### Request#parent = `Request`

-Reference to the parent `Request`, in case that it has a parent node.
+Reference to the parent `Request`, in case it has a parent node.

 #### Request#root = `Request`

-Reference to the parent root node, in case that it has a parent node.
+Reference to the parent root node, in case it has a parent node.

-Internally, it walks across all the parent nodes recursively until find the latest.
+Internally, it walks across all the parent nodes recursively until finds the latest.

 #### Request#store = `Store`